 - Pushups define not just your arms but the entire body, from shoulders to back and chest

 1. Clap Pushups

 You need speed and power to perform clap pushups.
-No matter your fitness level, it's very challenging for anyone at first, but this exercise is worth practicing.
-Once you perfected it, the result of engaging all those additional muscle fibers is a killer chest burn.
+No matter your fitness level, it's very challenging for anyone at first, but this exercise is worth practising.
+Once you perfected it, the result of engaging all those additional muscle fibres is a killer chest burn.

 Throw in a few clap pushups when doing your chest workouts.
 It is advisable to do them from time to time but not every day.
 The best time to perform them is at the start of your workout session when you're not at all fatigued.

 - Begin in a plank position.
 Keep your legs and arms straight and shoulders above your wrists while engaging your core.

 - Breathe in, and then as you exhale, bend your elbows while lowering your whole body to the floor

 - Build enough force to lift your hands off the ground by pushing through your palm

 - Push yourself up as explosively as you possibly can while keeping your body straight